n1kk018/oauth-bridge/README.md

 # oAuth Bridge

-A library focused on API Authentication.
+A library focused on API Authentication for Phalcon applications.

 ## License